HeliumEdu/platform/README.md

 ```

 ## Getting Started
 The Platform is developed on [Django](https://www.djangoproject.com/).
-To run the Python/Django Platform build, execute:
+To setup the Python/Django Platform build environment, execute:

 ```
 make build